qwertzlbry/bsscol/README.md

 With a subset of palettes of the original colors this function allows to interpolate the palette colors for a certain number of levels, making it possible to create shades between the original colors.
-To demonstrate, we can
+Further, it gets a pallette by name from the list (“main” by default) and has a boolean condition determining whether to reverse the order or not.

 ``` r
 # the following subset color palettes are available